Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 ### Some Cards ideas

-Here some ideas to get you started designing your own cards.
+Here some ideas to get you started designing your cards.
 These ideas were applied to the Zen Garden page so they are limited in that they work without changing the mark up found there.

 **Turning the footer into a card**